pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-file"></a> `--file`, `-f`

-Set a workload specification file to create the workload from, any other workload specification passed by flags to the command will set or override whatever is in the file.
+Sets the workload specification file to create the workload, from any other workload specification passed by flags to the command is set or override whatever is in the file.
 Another way to use this flag is using `-` in the command, to receive workload definition through standard input.
-Refer to [Working with Yaml Files](../../usage.md#a-idyaml-filesaworking-with-yaml-files) section to see an example.
+See [Working with Yaml Files](../../usage.md#a-idyaml-filesaworking-with-yaml-files) section to see an example.

 <details><summary>Example</summary>